Sanchipat

-Sanchipat (Note: also sancipat, sanchi-pat) (সাঁচিপাত, sāncipāt/sān̐cipāta, lit. 'sanchi leaves'; pronounced "bancipat") or sanchi manuscripts (Assamese: sanchi puthi) are Assamese-culture manuscripts made from from the bark of the sānci aloe tree, Aquilaria malaccensis.
+Sanchipat (Note: সাঁচিপাত, /as/; also spelled Sancipat and Sanchi-pat.) (সাঁচিপাত, sān̐cipāt, lit. 'sanchi leaves', /as/) are Assamese-culture manuscripts made from the bark of the sānci aloe tree, Aquilaria malaccensis.
 Strips or 'leaves' of bark (agarutvak) are centrally perforated and strung together, similar to a palm-leaf manuscript.
 Sanchipat are used prominently in traditional Assamese literature, Hindu texts, and Assamese manuscript painting.
 The manuscripts' material construction is pest-resistant and resistant to decomposition.

 History

 Per Dr. V. Jeyaraj of Government Museum, Chennai, sanchipat was used as early as 15 CE.
 The earliest accounts of sanchipat are from the 7th century CE: it is mentioned in Harshacharita, wherein Bhaskaravarman of Kamarupa gifted Harshavardhana a sanchipat "the hue of the ripe pink cucumber;" and in the Āryamañjuśrīmūlakalpa.

 The zenith of sanchipat production was during the 15th-16th century spread of the Ekasarana Dharma by Srimanta Sankardev.
 The central holy text, the Bhagavat of Sankardev, is a key devotional object for altars.
 A cottage industry of sanchipat producers and scribes emerged to meet the demand for devotional texts.
 Koch Bihar and the Ahom kingdom both patronized this cottage industry.

 Cotton paper (tulapat) was a locally produced alternative to sanchipat, typically used for lay uses like letters and bureaucratic record-keeping, dating as early as the 16th century.

 With the introduction of mass-produced paper, sanchipat production declined, and the cottage industry died out.